evelynroselangs/VoiceScorer/README.md

 # VoiceScorer
-VoiceScorer is a python program designed to be used for indoor sports centres to transform audio input into scoring input.
+VoiceScorer is a python program designed to be used for indoor cricket centres to transform audio input into scoring input.

 ## Requirements
 - PyAutoGui